biolab/orange2/docs/reference/rst/Orange.data.filter.rst

     rejected.
 If :obj:`False`, instance is accepted if at least one value is accepted.

-:obj:`~Orange.data.filter.ValueFilterDiscrete` has field
-:obj:`values` of type :obj:`~Orange.ValueList` that contains
-objects of type :obj:`~Orange.data.Value` that represent the acceptable values.

-:obj:`~Orange.data.filter.ValueFilterContinous` has fields
-:obj:`~Orange.data.filter.ValueFilterContinous.min` and
-:obj:`~Orange.data.filter.ValueFilterContinous.max` that define
+.. class:: ValueFilter

+    .. attribute:: position

+    Indicates the posiiton of the checked feature (similar to :obj:`Orange.data.filter.SameValue`).

+    .. attribute:: accept_special

+    Determines whether undefined values are accepted (1), rejected (0) or simply ignored (-1, default).

+.. class:: ValueFilterDiscrete

+    .. attribute:: values

+    An immutable :obj:`list` that contains objects of type :obj:`~Orange.data.Value`, with values to accept.

+.. class:: ValueFilterContinous

+    .. attribute:: min

+    Lower bound of values to consider.

+    .. attribute:: max

+    Upper bound of values to consider.

+    .. attribute:: outside

-an interval, and field :obj:`~Orange.data.filter.ValueFilterContinous.outside` that tells whether values outside or inside interval are accepted.
+    Indicates whether instances outside the interval should be accepted.
     Defaults to :obj:`False`.

 .. literalinclude:: code/filter.py
     :lines: 68-82